 The strict lockdown (confinement) lasted until the 11th of May.
 As soon as restrictions on movement began to be loosened, Vélib’ usage increased dramatically.
 As of May 19th, the official statistics were 1380 stations in operation, with 19,400 bikes on the streets being used for 122,700 rides each day.

-As of May 22, all the hotels, cafés, restaurants, theaters and opera houses in Paris remain closed.
-Train service from Frankfurt to Paris, which was discontinued during the lockdown, has resumed, but there is now only one direct train per day, leaving Frankfurt at 5:58 in the morning and arriving in Paris at 9:51.
-I don’t know who takes that train, but they must be people who have urgent business in Paris (urgent enough to risk getting infected with COVID-19), and somewhere to stay when they get there.
+As of May 22, 2020, all the hotels, cafés, restaurants, theaters and opera houses in Paris remained closed.
+Train service from Frankfurt to Paris, which was discontinued during the lockdown, resumed im May, but only with one direct train per day, leaving Frankfurt at 5:58 in the morning and arriving in Paris at 9:51.
+I don’t know who took that train, but they must have been people who had urgent business in Paris (urgent enough to risk getting infected with COVID-19), and somewhere to stay when they got there.

 My photos in this post are from 2018 and 2019.
 I wrote the text in 2020.